sneha-gurav-au6/userApp/readme.md

 -Documentation Of Project:
-Todo Application -
+User Application -
-1.This is the application where user can create task (giving name,description,priority).But for creating task user need to register.
+1.This is the application where user can create users (giving name,email ,passowrd).i.e  by registering user.After register user need to login ,if already registerd he can directly login
-2.After registering user can create todo ,update todo,delete todo,User can logout any time.
-3.user can see his task list that are created by him.
-4.user can assign any priority number he will get list of task in asending order of priority.

-Authorization required routes:
-1.create todo
-2.update todo
-3.delet todo
-4.get list of created todo
+2.for creating new user also need to register with ew user details 3.user can see all user list in decending order by clicking all user button .

+4.By clicking on delet button the particular user gets deleted.any user can delet any another user as per question 5.By clicking on update user button user details can update (here user can give/update extra details like hobbies gender,address,college etc )
+6.hobbies will select on clicking on heckbox button and  select college from list of colleges.when user gets logout user authentication will remove.
+7.app is deployed on heroku

 -Libreries used:
 Front-end : React , Redux,Bootstrap